Abhishek150598/AI_flappy_bird/README.md

 - +1 for survival
 - -1000 for death

-After each death, the Q values of each state-action pair encuntered is updated as follows
+After each death, the Q values of each state-action pair encuntered is updated as per the given formula
+'''